Zelmaker/Zelmaker/README.md

 - Сheat sheet for interviewing for the position of Python developer

-📫 You can reach me at telegram: @zelenin-sa
+📫 You can reach me at telegram: @zelenin_sa